cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/3-Organizations.md

 ## Transferring Projects

-You can transfer projects that you own to another organization you are a part of or to another user in the organization.
+You can transfer projects that you own to another organization or another user.

 This functionality only exists in our [Dashboard](https://on.cypress.io/dashboard).

 ![Transfer Project dialog](https://cloud.githubusercontent.com/assets/1271364/22708695/440f4e5c-ed45-11e6-9a98-8f91b67871a3.png)